ItzLuckyL/SmoothEnderPearl/README.md

 This plugin adds a client sided for Ender Pearl teleportation.

 ### Installation
-- Download the plugin
+- Download this plugin
-- Upload it to plugins directory
+- Put it in your plugins directory
 - Restart your server
+- Enjoy!

 ### Report Bug
 You've found a Bug?